Generalized unitarity method for unstable particles: Abstract

 \section{Abstract}

 In theories with unstable particles, unitarity is satisfied by the inclusion of only stable states in unitarity sums.
 Hence unitarity cuts are not to be taken through unstable particles.
 This raises a challenge to the generalized unitarity method, whose aim is to reconstruct amplitudes by analyzing sets of unitarity cuts.
-Nevertheless, under some general physical conditions, and perhaps some methodological modifications, we provide strong evidences that the method is still reliable for loop amplitudes containing resonances.
+Nevertheless, under some general physical conditions, and perhaps some methodological modifications, we prove that the method is still reliable for one-loop amplitudes containing resonances.
 We discuss some simple examples which illustrate these features.